agmen-hu/end2end-wd-runner/README.md

 ### TestSuites

-We can run the test files with different configuration
+With test suites we can run all the test files (or just some) with different configuration at once

 ```yml
 include: